Skip to content

 What is a “Standard Serving”?

-Tips for Mindful Portioning
+Practical Tips for Mindful Portioning

 • Use a Kitchen Scale: The most accurate way to know your portion is to weigh it.
+Digital kitchen scales are inexpensive and eliminate guesswork, especially when you’re first learning portion sizes.

 Portion Size Explorer